hestiacp/hestiacp/docs/docs/server-administration/firewall.md

 5. Name your IP list.
 6. Select the data source by entering one of the following:
    - URL: `http://ipverse.net/ipblocks/data/countries/nl.zone`
-   - Script (with `chmod 755`): `/usr/local/hestia/install/deb/firewall/ipset/blacklist.sh`
+   - Script (with `chmod 755`): `/usr/local/DevIT/install/deb/firewall/ipset/blacklist.sh`
    - File: `file:/location/of/file`
-   - You can also use one of Hestia’s included sources.
+   - You can also use one of DevIT’s included sources.
 7. Selected the desired IP version (v4 or v6).
 8. Choose whether to auto-update the list or not.
 9. Click the **<i class="fas fa-fw fa-save"></i> Save** button in the top right.